 Here’s a perfect example of how this process works

-Let’s imagine you work for a Telecom business, in charge of creating FAQs, a knowledge base, and all the material that you’ll publish online for your customers to find the answers and documents for themselves.
-For this particular example, you have an FAQ describing the cost and plans for your clients to call other countries that has the title:
+Let’s imagine you work for a telecom business, in charge of creating FAQs, a knowledge base, and all the material that you’ll publish online for your customers to find the answers and documents for themselves.
+For this particular example, you have the following FAQ describing the cost and plan for your clients to call other countries:

 “What is the price for international calls?”

 Everything seems fine, right?
 Here comes the problem: the probability that your customers will search this FAQ using the same keywords that you have used in the content is remote.